 – Prete del cazzo.

-And similarly it works, in the sentence:
+And similarly, it works in the sentence:

 – Che cazzo vuoi (da me)?

-Which is just an aggressive form of asking:
+This is just an aggressive form of asking:

 What do you want (from me)?